Gazelle79/CardReader/ReadMe.md

 ### Input:
 Data is read in from:

- - ``BusinessCardInput.txt``
-Location: ``../CardReader/InputFiles/BusinessCardInput.txt``

-### Output:
-Data is written to:

- - ``BusinessCardOutput.txt``
+ - ``../CardReader/InputFiles/BusinessCardInput.txt``
-Location: ``../CardReader/OutputFiles/BusinessCardOutput.txt``

-The user can specify their own input and output file paths - as long as data is written to & read from the the right files.
+As long as data is read in from ``BusinessCardInput.txt``, the user can specify their own path to that file.But the file must be named ``BusinessCardInput.txt``.

 REQUIREMENTS